Driving and Hiking the Kjölur Route Through Iceland’s Highlands

 Hveradalir

-Hiking the geothermal area Hveradalir (Hot Springs Valley) is wildly popular and for good reason.
-The valley offers views of mountains, vast expanses of desert-like earth with steam erupting throughout the region (reminding visitors that the land is very much alive), and hot springs.
+Hiking the geothermal area of Hveradalir (Hot Springs Valley) is wildly popular, and for good reason.
+The valley offers views of mountains, vast expanses of desert-like earth marked by steam vents (reminding visitors that the land is very much alive), and hot springs.
 Hveradalir is accessible off Route 1.
-The GPS coordinates are N 64.6453, W 19.2825.

 Newsletter Signup